twhite96/TWBlog/_posts/2018-05-19-react-reconciliation.md

 }
 ```

 We set up the initial state to an object which will expect some input.
 This is the `App` component.
-When an input is captured in the entry field, React will create a new tree to which the *tree of elements* and will contain the new state for `entry1`.
-React will compare the new tree of elements with the old one and determine what the differences are and update only the different element in the tree.
+When an input is captured in the entry field, React will create a new *tree of elements* that will contain the new state for `entry1`.
+React will compare the new tree of elements with the old one to figure out what needs to change in the actual DOM, and performs these changes.

-A new tree/tree of elements is created each time state changes in the `App` component.
+A new tree of elements is created each time state changes in the `App` component.

 ## Mounting/Unmounting on State Change